perseids-project/perseids_docs/INSTALL.md

 Download the code as a restorable zip from https://github.com/alpheios-project/edit-utils/archive/master.zip

-Restore from this zip using the eXist client Tools/Restore
+Restore from this zip using the eXist client Tools/Restore (or use command line restore option - I think usr/local/exist/bin/backup.sh -u admin -r master.zip should work but didn't test)

 ## Install the Treebank Editor into eXist